mike-ward/lsv/README.md

 - Single binary with no external dependencies!
 - Not written in Rust 😮 (see below)
-- Colored output based on LS_COLORS
+- Color output based on LS_COLORS
 - Column Headers (long format)
-- Nearly as fast as GNU ls
+- Nearly as fast as GNU `ls`
 - Robust recursion.
 Try `lsv -R /`.
 - Options similar to `ls`
 - Blocked output (long format)
-- Shows link origins and follows links (long format)
+- Usual other `ls` features

 ## Installing